wiseman-timelord/Studio-Chat/README.md

 ========================================================

 Wanderer:
-Hello Llama, fancy seeing you up here!
+Hello Wise-Llama, hows your day going, found any nice shrubs?

 --------------------------------------------------------

 Wise-Llama:
 Here is the response:

-"Ah, Wanderer, I'm delighted to see you here, it's quite an unexpected pleasure" Wise-Llama says as he offers a warm smile to Wanderer and nods his head in greeting.
+"Ah, nice to meet you too, Wanderer I've found some lovely wildflowers over there by that large boulder, would you like to take a look", Wise-Llama says while gesturing towards the flowers.

 --------------------------------------------------------

 Recent Events:
-Wanderer and Wise-Llama greeted each other with warm smiles and nods, indicating a pleasant surprise at their unexpected encounter.
+Wanderer and Wise-Llama interacted by greeting each other and exchanging gestures, with Wise-Llama pointing out a location where they found some lovely wildflowers.

 --------------------------------------------------------